A device-independent protocol for XOR oblivious transfer: Introduction

 In this work, we examine the security of quantum XOT protocols in semi-device-independent and device-independent scenarios.
+A semi-device-independent scenario is weaker than the fully device-independent scenario described above; specifically, the honest parties may trust the state preparation devices, or the measurement devices, or quantum operations, or some combination of these.
 By a slight abuse of notation, we use the same notation $\PA$ and $\PB$ to denote the cheating probabilities of Alice and Bob in all the different scenarios, corresponding to differently defined cheating capabilities of the dishonest party.
 For example, if we were to allow a dishonest Alice to control Bob's measurements, it may lead to a different value of $\PA$.
 The cheating capabilities of cheating parties should be clear from context when we discuss $\PA$ and $\PB$.